Radioactive Elements and Nuclear Chemistry

 Radioactive Dating

 Radioactive dating is a technique used to determine the age of objects based on the decay of radioactive isotopes.
-It is widely used in archaeology, geology, and climate science.
+It's widely used in archaeology, geology, and climate science.
+Common methods include carbon-14 dating and uranium-lead dating.

 Data Analysis